 Your images might be what catches attention – but copy can enhance them (if done well) or detract from them (if done badly).
 Your copy should be clear, concise, and engaging.
 It should tie in with your brand identity and the overall feel of the ad.
 For example, if your images are cute and funny, reflect that in the tone of the copy.

 Create a call to action for your whole campaign, not just each individual image.
 It’s often a good idea to use your final “card” as a call to action that encourages people to click through, as they may not have been reading the copy along the way.

 Facebook carousel ads give you the space to tell a story or to showcase the best of what you have to offer.
 By implementing these tips, you could end up with a much lower cost-per-click … and far more conversions.

 Carousel ads are just one of many ways to get your brand, your products, and your services in front of a larger audience.
-Install the Facebook share button to make it easy for your readers and visitors to share your content with their Facebook connections with a simple click.
+Install the Facebook share button to make it easy for your readers and visitors to share your content with their Facebook connections (and add followers on Facebook) with a simple click.
 It’s easy to install, and it’s free to use!

 If you’re looking for more information about Facebook marketing we have a series of guides on the site to answer questions like what is the meaning of a pinned post?